 Following that pattern is the March Hare in Alice's Adventures in Wonderland, who is female in the Spanish version of the novel.
 A lot of times, when a language does not have gender-neutral pronouns, an animal will be referred to as a "he" or "she" depending on the "gender" of the word of the species if gender is unknown or does not matter.

 Once they started bringing the new suits in along with the new zords, they would repeat this trick whenever necessary.
 Lost Galaxy, Lightspeed Rescue, Time Force and Wild Force were all adapted from "Pink is the only female Ranger" Sentais, giving the male yellow rangers female counterparts each time.
-The only occasions where the Smurfette Principle is in effect are Dino Thunder and Jungle Fury, both series' featuring Three Plus Two configurations with female yellows in the source material.
+The only occasions where the Smurfette Principle is in effect are Ninja Storm, Dino Thunder and Jungle Fury, all three series featuring Three Plus Two (plus one more in Ninja Storm's case) configurations with female yellows or blues in the source material.

 Avalokitesvara, the (male) Bodhisattva of compassion.
 He is known as the female Guanyin in China and Kannon in Japan.